Making lithium-ion batteries a circular and sustainable product.

 By solving the global end-of-life lithium-ion battery problem, we create a secondary supply of critical battery metals to meet the increasing demand, while also ensuring a sustainable future for our planet.Invest with Us

-In May, Li-Cycle Commercial Spoke 1 is upgraded and now has the capacity to process 5,000 tonnes of lithium-ion batteries per year.
+In May, Li-Cycle’s Ontario Spoke is upgraded and has the capacity to process 5,000 tonnes of lithium-ion batteries per year.

-In July, Li-Cycle Commercial Spoke 1 is fully commissioned with the capacity to process 2,500 tonnes of lithium-ion batteries per year.
+In July, Li-Cycle’s first commercial Spoke is fully commissioned in Kingston, ON, with the capacity to process 2,500 tonnes of lithium-ion batteries per year.

 Demonstration Spoke & Hub